faniyonm/faniyonm/README.md

 # 👋 Hi, I'm Faniyo

 🎓 Undergraduate in **Data Science & Analytics**
-📍 Based in Kenya | 📊 Passionate about data-driven problem-solving
+📍 Based in Kenya |Passionate about data-driven problem-solving
 💡 Focused on analytics, machine learning, and real-world impact

 ---